 - Access to national account business

-- The terms of the “then current franchise agreement” offered to franchisees or dealers at renewal.
+- Terms of the “then current franchise agreement” offered to franchisees or dealers at renewal.

-Carmen D. Caruso Law Firm has advised individual unit, multi-unit and independent franchisee association clients facing all of these issues and has litigated most of them.
-Some case highlights:
+Carmen has advised individual unit, multi-unit and independent franchisee association clients facing all of these issues and has gone on to litigate most of them.

 - Interim Health Care of Northern Illinois Inc. v.
 Interim Health Care, Inc., 225 F.3d 876 (7th Cir.
 2000).
-Victory in the United States Court of Appeals on the questions of whether a franchisor had breached the implied covenant of good faith & fair dealing by withholding referrals of “national account” patients to the franchisee, and by deliberately encroaching the franchisee’s trade area, such that the franchisee defaulted in royalty payments – with the end result being that the franchisee was entitled to go to the jury on the issue of whether the franchisor had acted in bad faith, even though the franchisor had statutory “good cause” for termination.
+Victory in the United States Court of Appeals on the questions of whether a franchisor had breached the implied covenant of good faith and fair dealing by withholding referrals of “national account” patients from the franchisee and by deliberately encroaching on the franchisee’s trade area, causing the franchisee to default on royalty payments.
+The result was that the franchisee was entitled to go to the jury on the issue of whether the franchisor had acted in bad faith, even though the franchisor had statutory “good cause” for termination.

-- Defended a former franchisee of thirty-nine (39) branded gasoline stations against claims for de-branding fees with counterclaims against the franchisor for: (a) failing to meet designated contractual fuel supply commitments; (b) “brand damage” by failing to disassociate itself from highly publicized “hate speech” by Hugo Chavez, the president of Venezuela, who indirectly controls the brand.
-The district court rejected our counterclaims but we nonetheless obtained a confidential settlement of the entire case.
+- Defense of a former franchisee of 39 branded gasoline stations against claims for de-branding fees with counterclaims against the franchisor for: (a) failing to meet designated contractual fuel supply commitments; and (b) “brand damage” by failing to disassociate itself from highly publicized “hate speech” by Hugo Chavez, the president of Venezuela, who indirectly controlled the brand.
+Though district court rejected Carmen’s counter claims, he obtained a confidential settlement.